-The Guide 10 Plus Solar Recharging Kit and the Nomad 7 Solar Panel come in at .8 lbs.
-When it’s completely folded up it measures 9.5″ x 1.5″ x 6.5″.
+The Guide 10 Plus Solar Recharging Kit and the Nomad 7 Solar Panel come at .8 lbs.
+When completely folded up, it measures 9.5″ x 1.5″ x 6.5″.

 The outer cover of the solar panel is made of a nylon material.
 It unfolds to reveal the two solar panels inside.
 I’ve found that the slight angle of the outer flap is great for angling the panels toward the sun to get the most out of daylight.